DS4PS/ds4ps.github.io/_posts/2019-06-02-day-in-life-of-chief-data-officer.md

 > When I took the chief data officer job with the city, I thought I’d get to grab all the data and build predictive models which in turn would save millions of dollars, make people’s lives easier, and prevent issues like infrastructure failures.
 While I’ve gotten to do this a couple of times, on a day to day basis, the main goal is generally to figure out how to count stuff correctly.

 His experience is symbolic of a lot of data science work in the public and nonprofit sectors.
-Every now and then there is an opportunity to create a cool predictive system, mobile app, or crowd-sourcing platform that generates notable impact.
-But most often data science professionals spend their time making incremental (but important!) improvements by building better databases, finding new ways to measure things, digitizing old files, "figuring out how to count stuff correctly", identifying trends, and nurturing communities of practice.
+Every now and then there is an opportunity to create a cool predictive system that generates considerable impact.
+But most days data science professionals spend their time making **incremental** (but important!) improvements by building better databases, finding new ways to measure things, digitizing old files, "figuring out how to count stuff correctly", identifying trends, and nurturing communities of practice.

 Edelstein's experience is not unique.
 For example, an MIT case study on Data-Driven City Management [1] notes: